dvanmosselbeen/flightgear-belgian-custom-scenery/README.md

 Introduction
 ============
 This is some custom Belgian scenery for the FlightGear Flight Simulator.
-It has some customised OSM terrain as well as new designed airports.
+It has some customised OSM terrain as well as new designed airports as well as new object placed on and around these Belgian airports.

 It's best you follow the instruction on the dedicated wiki for instructions.
 You can find the Wike here: https://github.com/dvanmosselbeen/flightgear-belgian-custom-scenery/wiki